MILVLG/twigvlm/README.md

 3. Moreover, the training time is considerably more efficient, being only one-sixth of the original LLaVA model's finetune duration.
 4. By implementing the KVCache reuse mechanism, we have effectively eliminated computational redundancy, thereby enhancing overall efficiency.

-## News
-- March 15, 2025: Training and evaluation codes of the `TwigVLM` model are released.

 ## Demo